 Tour buses that run around the Lake District are not so frequent, I was on the bus planning to go to the peak but then I got off at the wrong stop and ended up at a place called Hawkshead… I had to wait for the returning bus home an hour later or I might have to sleep in the wild for the night….
 One of the most lovely moments that I had with the bus tour was sitting on the upper deck (Open-top!), playing Olly Murs’s ‘Army of Two’, and enjoying the breeze and the view as the bus ran alongside Lake Windermere (The branches might hit you in the face though).

 Scenic train like the Lakeside and Haverthwaite Railway connects Lakeside to Haverthwaite.
 To go a little further, minibus tours go around the Lake District.
-Of course, cruises on Lake Windermere connects to several points of the lake, serving for both transportation and sight-seeing purposes.
+Of course, cruises on Lake Windermere connect to several points of the lake, serving for both transportation and sight-seeing purposes.
 It is convenient to rent a car and head to different places with freedom, yes it’s not a problem to explore on a bike or simply on foot.

 Main sights and towns around the Lake District

 The Lake District spreads widely in the County of Cumbria, and England’s largest natural lake, Windermere, is the hub for tourists visiting the district.
 Windermere Train Station is the window to the outside world.

 Lake Windermere is the largest lake in the area with a length of 17 kilometers.
 It is also the largest in the United Kingdom.
 In the south, stay at Amberside or Grasmere, or in the North, Keswick – these are the most popular locations as a hub to head to other places in the district.